If you are over 65 years of age, need health care or long-term care, and…

-The reason the extension is required, is that the Federal Public Health Emergency (“FPHE”) established by the Federal government has been extended to April 21, 2021.
-Protections enacted under the Families First Coronavirus Response Act, prohibit states from increasing the restrictions on their Medicaid programs until the quarter that follows the end of the PHE.
-That means New York State will not be able to begin the implementation of the “look back,” and of the possible resulting transfer penalties, until at least July 1, 2021.
+The reason the extension is required, is that the Federal Public Health Emergency (“FPHE”) established by the Federal government has been extended numerous times.
+Protections enacted under the Families First Coronavirus Response Act, prohibit states from increasing the restrictions on their Medicaid programs until the quarter that follows the end of the FPHE.
+That means New York State will not be able to begin the implementation of the “look back,” and of the possible resulting transfer penalties, for now.
+Please contact the firm to find the current status of this change.

-This change extends for three months, until July 1, 2021, the opportunity for New Yorkers to apply for Community Medicaid services without being subject to the “look back.”
-Chances are high that the extension will continue past July 1, but nothing is certain yet.
+This change extends the opportunity for New Yorkers to apply for Community Medicaid services without being subject to the “look back.”

-When the “look back” is implemented, disclosure of transfers of assets going back to October 1, 2020, will be required.
-Per the most recent notice, applications filed on or after July 1, 2021, will be subject to the look back, and to a penalty period, if the applicant transferred assets on or after October 1, 2020.
+When the look back is implemented, disclosure of transfers of assets going back to October 1, 2020, will be required.
+Applications filed on or after the effective date will be subject to the look back, and to a penalty period, if the applicant transferred assets on or after October 1, 2020.

 If you are worried about long-term care costs, now is the time to start planning.
 You may think you’re not eligible for Medicaid, but there are steps most New Yorkers can take to achieve eligibility, while also protecting their assets.
 These steps can allow them to keep their money working for them and still qualify for Medicaid benefits, affording them access to high quality health care and long-term care.